jmendes16/pyspark_pipeline_demo/README.md

 # create environment variables and add paths to spark and hadoop bin.
 # download jdbc postgres driver from https://jdbc.postgresql.org/download/ and add it to the jars folder
 # of your Spark install.
+# you can also download and install PgAdmin from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+# make sure you remember your password as you will need it to access your local database.
+# you can create a database in PgAdmin by going to object>create>database
 # run pip install pyspark pyarrow pandas in your python virtual environment